User access options with Windows Admin Center

 Applies To: Windows Admin Center, Windows Admin Center Preview

-When deployed as a service on Windows Server, Windows Admin Center provides a centralized point of management for your server environment.
+When deployed on Windows Server, Windows Admin Center provides a centralized point of management for your server environment.
 By controlling access to Windows Admin Center, you can improve the security of your management landscape.

 Gateway access roles